Part I due by 11:59 p.m. on Tuesday, September 16, 2025

 70 points total

-The problem domain for this assignment is movie trivia.
+The problem domain for this part of the assignment is movie trivia.

 Before you get started, you should carefully read over the full description of the database.
 Please do so now!